 Young people should start to eat healthily early on and maintain these habits throughout their lifetimes.
 Older people should learn the facts about which nutrients are needed to build and nourish strong bones.
 General information on using dietary therapy to prevent disease can be found on our back pain diet page.

-This article provides specific guidance on eating well to prevent or treat problematic bone density issues.
+This article provides specific guidance on eating well to prevent or treat problematic bone density issues using dietary therapy.

 The main dietary ingredients necessary to prevent or treat osteoporosis are calcium and vitamin D. Calcium can be found in such foods as: milk, cheese, seaweed, nuts, beans and many green leafy vegetables.
 Vitamin D is found in milk, soy products and selected cereal grains.
 Vitamin D can also be produced naturally by the body from exposure to sunlight.